iaush/CPPS_predictive_maintenance_v3/README.md

 - `ng serve` and preview at `localhost:4200`

 ## Updating the template
+- Commit your code in your local repository
-- `git pull origin master`
+- Get updates from remote repository by `git pull origin master`
   - If you have edited the remote, change `origin` to `<your-remote-name>`
-- Then merge changes
+- Then merge changes (see addendum below on updating)

 ## Addendum on updating
 **Note: Path reference added in project `"@dis/*": ["src/app/DIS/*"]`**